knative/docs/docs/blog/articles/getting-started-blog-p1.md

 2. The opportunity to get to know different technologies and be on the bleeding edge of innovation.
 Many innovations start in open source projects.

-3. You will be able to see your contributions impactins a large project with potentially very many users (for example one of the Knative repos has around 10M downloads), which can feel very rewarding.
+3. You will be able to see your contributions impacting a large project with potentially very many users (for example one of the Knative repos has around 10M downloads), which can feel very rewarding.

 With that being said, the fact that you are reading this means that you likely already want to participate in an open source project (hopefully **Knative**!), so let's dive into some